By Emily Hanlon

 Summary

 Anxiety disorders can be treated in a variety of ways.
 However, without laying the foundation of a solid understanding of anxiety, it becomes quite difficult for children to make therapeutic gains.
-Here is a link to an amazing free resource to point you in the right direction for some fun coping ideas:

 Comments